jonpena/tictactoe-ia/README.md

 ## Description

-EThe game consists of a 3x3 board on which two players, X and O, take turns placing their tokens on the board.
+The game consists of a 3x3 board on which two players, X and O, take turns placing their tokens on the board.
 The player who places three tokens in a line (horizontal, vertical, or diagonal) wins the game.

 In this repository, player O is programmed with the Minimax algorithm, which is a technique used in game theory to find the best possible move.
 Player X is controlled by the user.